davebrny/rpan-tuner/readme.md

 - double click on a broadcast in the list to open it in your browser
 - click the checkbox beside a broadcasters name to get desktop notifications for them
-    + to follow a broadcaster that isnt currently live, select "follow new" in the main menu
+    + to follow a broadcaster that isnt currently live, select "following/follow new" in the main menu
 - use  <kbd>ctrl</kbd> + <kbd>r</kbd> to manually update broadcasts. (it updates every 2 minutes by default)
 &nbsp;